-Refunding your buyer as a managed payments seller is simple.
+Refunding your buyer as a seller is simple.
 Refunds can be issued by you, or by eBay.

 The information on this page applies only to customers who live in the Philippines, Singapore, or Malaysia.
 Customers who live outside these locations should read our article on refunding buyers.